espressomd/espresso/maintainer/walberla_kernels/Readme.md

 # Generation of kernels for Walberla

-The scripts in this directory will generate the .cpp/hpp kernels for use with Walberla.
-The generated files need to be placed in `src/walberla_bridge/generated_kernels`
+The scripts in this directory generate the .cpp/hpp kernels for lattice-based algorithm.

 WARNING: The code generation sorts the arguments alphabetically by symbol name.
 If you rename something, you may have to adapt the order of arguments in calling code!

-The following needs to be in the Python path:
+The following dependencies needs to be in the Python path:

 * pystencils (https://i10git.cs.fau.de/pycodegen/pystencils)
 * lbmpy (https://i10git.cs.fau.de/pycodegen/lbmpy/)
-* Walberla's Python components.
-Here the same version should be used as is used with ESPResSo.
-  One way is to use the copy in ESPResSo's build directory.
+* waLBerla's Python components.
+Here the same version should be used as the one used to build ESPResSo.
+One way is to use the copy fetched in ESPResSo's `build/_deps/walberla-src/python/` directory.

 ## Example